Last updated 10 August 2020.

 Taking time off work

-My workplace hasn’t shut.
+My workplace is open.
 Do I have to go in to work if I’m worried about catching coronavirus?

-If you absolutely cannot work from home and your workplace has not yet shut, then you should continue going into work, but bear in mind your employer also has a duty to protect your health and safety (see more below).
+If you absolutely cannot work from home, then you could be expected to go into work, but your employer has a duty to protect your health and safety (see more below).

-If you are afraid of catching Coronavirus, your employer may agree to let you take some leave so that you do not have to come into work.
+If you are afraid of catching coronavirus, your employer may agree to continue allowing you to work from home.
+However, this would be at the employer’s discretion.
+Alternatively, it may allow you take some leave so that you do not have to come into work.
 Your employer may be willing to agree for you to take annual leave, unpaid leave, unpaid parental leave, a sabbatical or other period of leave.
 You would need to check how long the leave could last and if the leave would be paid or unpaid.
 If you need further advice on what benefits you could claim during this time, we have a specific website page on financial support for families whose income is affected by coronavirus.

 If you are pregnant, or you or someone in your household is vulnerable because of an underlying health condition, you could argue that it would be a breach of your employment contract (more specifically a breach of the mutual duty of trust and confidence) to force you to come to work.
-If your illness means that you’re a disabled person your employer would be required to consider this as a ‘reasonable adjustment’ under the Equality Act 2010.
+If your illness means that you’re considered to be disabled, your employer would be required to consider ‘reasonable adjustments’ to your work under the Equality Act 2010.
+Have a look at our page on health and safety during coronavirus for more information.
 If you are a carer or live with someone who is shielding, have a look at our carer page.

-If you work for the NHS and are (without the necessary protective equipment) in contact with high numbers of patients with confirmed or suspected cases of Coronavirus, you could also potentially argue that your work puts you in a serious and imminent danger of catching the virus yourself and refuse to come to work for that reason.
-In our view you would be protected from dismissal (a dismissal for refusing to come to work in those circumstances would be automatically unfair, section 100 of the Employment Rights Act) but you would not be entitled to pay.
+If you work for the NHS and are (without the necessary protective equipment) in contact with high numbers of patients with confirmed or suspected cases of coronavirus, you could also potentially argue that your work puts you in a serious and imminent danger of catching the virus yourself and refuse to come to work for that reason.
+In our view you could be protected from dismissal (a dismissal for refusing to come to work in those circumstances would be automatically unfair, section 100 of the Employment Rights Act).

-Am I allowed time off work if I have to care for my children (who are now off school) or someone else who depends on me?
+Am I allowed time off work if I have to care for my children (because I have no childcare available) or someone else who depends on me?

 If you can work from home

-If your child cannot go to school, and if it is at all possible for you to work from home, you should.
+If you have no childcare available, and if it is at all possible for you to work from home, you should.
 The impact that working from home has on your employer’s business should not be taken into account when making the decision of whether or not you can work from home, as it would be for a normal flexible working request – the government has advised that insofar as it is possible, you should work from home.